railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 If the product to be repaired is still under guarantee, Open ERP automatically suggests that the components themselves are not invoiced, but will still use any other defined costs.
-You can override any of these default values when you're entering the data.
+You can override any of these default values when you are entering the data.

 The link to the generated invoice is shown on the second tab of the repair document.